SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P058-Approach-to-build-a-class-of-Software-Systems-through-a-Combination-of-Design-Patterns.md

-# P058 - Approach to build a class of Software Systems through a Combination of Design Patterns
+#CompletarCita

-Referencia del archivo original: `(Dimitrichka Zheleva) Approach to build a class of Software Systems through a Combination of Design Patterns.pdf`
+Referencia del archivo original: `(Dimitrichka Zheleva) Approach to build a class of Software Systems through a Combination of Design Patterns.pdf` [[(Dimitrichka Zheleva) Approach to build a class of Software Systems through a Combination of Design Patterns.pdf]]